Bertrand256/dash-masternode-tool/doc/deterministic-mn-migration.md

 is the **payout address**.
 The default value is the collateral address, but in the new model you can enter any address here.
-Thanks to this, you get the option of separating the payout address from the collateral address, eg. by placing them in different wallets.
+Thanks to this, you get the option of separating the payout address from the collateral address, e.g. by placing them in different wallets.
 Note that this option will be effective after activating **Spork 15**.
 Until then, you will receive payments to the collateral address.